steve12345585/SnipeOffice/android/README.md

 ### Tile Invalidation

-Tile can change in LibreOffice when user changes the content (adds, removes text or changes the properties).
-In this case, an invalidation rectangle is signaled from LibreOffice, which includes a rectangle that needs to be invalidated.
+Tile can change in SnipeOffice when user changes the content (adds, removes text or changes the properties).
+In this case, an invalidation rectangle is signaled from SnipeOffice, which includes a rectangle that needs to be invalidated.
 In this case `LOKitThread` gets this request via callback, and rechecks all tiles if they need to be invalidated.
 For more details see LOKitThread#tileInvalidation).

 ## Editing

-For editing there are 2 coarse tasks that the LibreOffice app must do:
+For editing there are 2 coarse tasks that the SnipeOffice app must do:

-1. send input events to LibreOffice core (keyboard, touch and mouse)
+1. send input events to SnipeOffice core (keyboard, touch and mouse)
-2. listen to messages (provided via callback) from LibreOffice core and react accordingly
+2. listen to messages (provided via callback) from SnipeOffice core and react accordingly

 In most cases when an input event happens and is send to the LO core, then a message from LO core follows.
 For example: when the user writes to the keyboard, key event is sent and